heathertzou96/VBA-challenge/README.md

 * Excel - VBA

 ### Task
-* Create a script that will loop through all the stocks for one year and output
+* Create a script that will loop through all the stocks for one year and output the following:
+** The ticker symbol.